 Some blue-green algae products are grown under controlled conditions.
 Others are grown in a natural setting, where they are more likely to be contaminated by bacteria, liver poisons (microcystins) produced by certain bacteria, and heavy metals.
-Choose only products that have been tested and found free of these contaminants.
+Choose only products that have been tested and found to be free of these contaminants.

 You may have been told that blue-green algae are an excellent source of protein.
 But, in reality, blue-green algae are no better than meat or milk as a protein source and cost about 30 times as much per gram.

 How does it work?Blue-green algae have a high protein, iron, and other mineral content which is absorbed when taken orally.
 Blue-green algae are being researched for their potential effects on the immune system, swelling (inflammation), and viral infections.